Stages of Teething and Helpful Hints

 Massaging a baby’s gums with a clean finger, damp washcloth, or clean dampened gauze pad.
 Providing this pressure to the gums can alleviate the baby’s pain.

-Filling a bottle with water and allowing the baby to suck.
+Filling a clean bottle with water and allowing the baby to suck.

 Chilling a washcloth or teething ring for a baby to then chew on can also be very soothing.